blairmichaelg/Acoustical/README_WINDOWS_SETUP.md

 ## 4. Troubleshooting

 - **Missing GPT4All Model:** Ensure the `.bin` file is in the correct location.
-- **Dependency Issues:** Run `pip install gpt4all` manually if needed.
-- **Magenta Errors:** Magenta is not supported on Windows.
-Use WSL/Linux for Magenta-based features.
+- **Dependency Issues:** Refer to `DEPENDENCY_INSTALLATION.md` for detailed troubleshooting and installation instructions for optional dependencies.

 ## 5. Optional: Set Up WSL

-For full functionality (Magenta, chord extraction), install [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) and set up the project in a Linux environment.
+For full functionality, especially for optional dependencies that are challenging to install on native Windows (e.g., Essentia, Magenta), consider installing [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) and setting up the project in a Linux environment within WSL.